 - Leverage data-driven insights to engage and deploy online campaigns more effectively

-You can add AdClarity - Advertising Intelligence to your Sermush subscription for $169 per month.
+You can add AdClarity - Advertising Intelligence to your Semrush subscription for $169 per month.
+Basic subscription includes display ads channel only.
+For an additional $180 per month, you can get access to video and social channels.

 More information about Semrush pricing can be found here.